Home/2026 Pathfinder/The Visionary

 The 2026 Mandate

-The AI Product Economist models the financial viability of AI features at the atomic inference level.
+The AI AI Economist models the financial viability of AI features at the atomic inference level.
 If a feature costs $0.02 in API calls but only generates $0.01 in user value, you are shipping negative margins at scale.

 Your job is to understand the AI Unit Economics Benchmark (AUEB), determine whether to use expensive frontier APIs vs. cheap edge SLMs, and validate that AI product expansion aligns with Enterprise Valuation.